Treating Citrus Gall Wasp in Melbourne: An alternative approach to “Prune in June” 232

 The Leaf, Root & Fruit Citrus Gall Wasp Experiment

-To test these theories, we are going to set up a trial to see which management practice is most beneficial for growing citrus.
+To test these theories, I set up a trial to see which management practice is most beneficial for growing citrus.

-We will purchase ten small lemon trees that are relatively identical in size, shape and stage of growth.
-The trees will be paired up and allocated to five different treatments:
+I purchased ten small lemon trees that are relatively identical in size, shape and stage of growth.
+The trees were paired up and allocated to five different treatments:

-• Citrus Galls pruned out in June every year, fertilized monthly Sep to May.
+• Citrus Galls pruned out in June every year, fertilised monthly Sep to May.

-• Citrus Galls pruned out in June every year, fertilized monthly in Dec and Jan only.
+• Citrus Galls pruned out in June every year, fertilised monthly in Dec and Jan only.

-• Citrus Galls not pruned out, fertilized monthly Sep to May.
+• Citrus Galls not pruned out, fertilised monthly Sep to May.

-• Citrus Galls not pruned out, fertilized monthly in Dec and Jan only
+• Citrus Galls not pruned out, fertilised monthly in Dec and Jan only

-• Citrus Galls not pruned out, fertilized monthly Sep to May, treated with calcined kaolin clay (Surround®).
+• Citrus Galls not pruned out, fertilised monthly Sep to May, treated with calcined kaolin clay (Surround®).

 Want to know more about growing citrus in Melbourne?
-Check out our handy 5 part growing guide.
+Check out my handy five part guide to growing citrus.

 Leave a comment